PHP2560-Statistical-Programming-R/text-mining-review-all-join-this-team/peer_review_matsui.md

 Questions are answered well using the tools learned in the course.

 `makefile.R` ran for me, but only after I fixed the issue in the `check_packages()` function.

+# Team 2

+Code did not run for me.
+There was a typo in the `check_packages()` function that caused the function to get imported as `heck_packages()`.
+Additionally, errors arose when the data created in `04_get_sentiment.R` was trying to be saved in line 60 because there was something not accounted for when the data was initially created.

+None of the graphs were available in the folder on GitHub, so I wasn't able to see what the plots would have looked like if the code was able to run.

+The code isn't commented, making it difficult to read.
+Additionally, a lot of the code in `04_get_sentiment.R` is repetitive and could be condensed.

+# Team 3